uvarc/workshop-site/content/lesson/ses-python-intro/compound-types.md

 ## Shortening lists

-Delete an element by its indext
+Delete an element by its index:
 ```
 del L[i]
 ```

-Delete the first occurrence of a particular element
+Delete the first occurrence of a particular element:
 ```
 L.remove(item)
 ```
 The `item` must match exactly or an error occurs.

-Remove and return an element
+Remove and return an element:
 ```
 lastitem = L.pop()
 thirditem = L.pop(2)